elastic/integrations/packages/microsoft_sqlserver/docs/README.md

 # Microsoft SQL Server Integration

-The Microsoft SQL Server integration package allows you to search, observe and visualize the SQL Server audit logs and performance and transaction log metrics through Elasticsearch.
+The Microsoft SQL Server integration package allows you to search, observe and visualize the SQL Server audit logs, as well as performance and transaction log metrics, through Elasticsearch.

 Auditing an instance of the SQL Server Database Engine or an individual database involves tracking and logging events that occur on the Database Engine.